Camilormz/final-reality-Camilormz/README.md

-This project's goal is to create a (simplified) clone of _Final Fantasy_'s combat, a game developed by [_Square Enix_](https://www.square-enix.com) Broadly speaking for the combat the player has a group of characters to control and a group of enemies controlled by the computer.
+This project's goal is to create a (simplified) clone of _Final Fantasy_'s combat, a game developed by [_Square Enix_](https://www.square-enix.com) Broadly speaking for the combat the player has a group of characters to control, and a group of enemies controlled by the computer.

 The project is part of the course CC3002 Design and Programming Methodologies at Universidad de Chile